jeremie5/Shopiro/README.md

 - Request queuing and execution
 - Chained API requests with a maximum chain length of 64
 - Detailed error handling and exceptions
+- Comprehensive listing management through the Listing class and listing objects

 ## API Reference
 The Shopiro API documentation can be found at Shopiro API Documentation.

 ## Contributing
 Contributions to the Shopiro PHP Client Library are welcome.
-Please ensure that your code adheres to the Shopiro PHP Coding Standards.
+Please ensure that your code adheres to our existing coding standards.

 ## License
 This library is licensed under the MIT License - see the LICENSE file for details.